outdoorbits/little-backup-box/README.md

 # Little Backup Box

-Bash shell scripts that transform a Raspberry Pi (or any single-board computer running a Debian-based Linux distribution) into an inexpensive, fully-automatic, pocketable photo backup device.
+Bash shell scripts that transforms a Raspberry Pi (or any single-board computer running a Debian-based Linux distribution) into an inexpensive, fully-automatic, pocketable photo backup device.

 <img src="https://i.imgur.com/OQ3AQfM.jpg" alt="" width="375"/>

+**IMPORTANT**
+Little Backup Box is designed to work with USB sticks as backup media.
+Theoretically, it's possible to make Little Backup Box work with an external hard disk, but this setup is not officially supported.

 ## Installation